 - Wave: This free online accounting tool makes it easier to track your income and expenses.
 If you want to accept credit card payments, there is a per-use fee of 2.9% + 30¢ per transaction, and a payroll feature is available at $20 per month plus $4 per active employee and $4 per independent contractor paid.

 - HelloSign: When you’re running a business, you’ll be dealing with a lot of contracts.
 This e-signature app can help you close deals faster by auto-filling contact details, requesting signatures, and viewing signature status.
 You can manage all of your contracts from one location, which saves time.
+If you’re on a budget, you could consider an alternative signature solution like Signaturely.

 - Recruiterflow: This efficient recruiting software helps startups plan and manage their human resources activities.
 When you want to grow your team, Recruiterflow helps you automate the outreach process, communicate with candidates, and keep appointments.